macuseri686/terminalCatan/README.md

 - `enter` (setup phase): prime placement; then click a vertex/edge with the mouse to place settlement/road
 - Mouse: click on the board to place settlements/roads during setup

-### Known limitations

-- Rules are simplified; only a demo road build is implemented during turns.
-- Robber stealing is not implemented; moving the robber only advances phase.
-- Multiplayer is experimental (echo-only) and not authoritative across clients.

 ### License

 MIT